Draft & Verify: Lossless Large Language Model Acceleration via Self-Speculative Decoding: Method

 \textbf{Challenge 1:} First, it is non-trivial to determine which layers and the number of layers to skip during drafting.
 If an excessive number of layers are skipped, the quality of the draft could be significantly compromised.
 This could result in a low acceptance rate in the verification stage, consequently increasing the overall inference time.
 On the other hand, if fewer layers are skipped, it ensures a higher acceptance, but also caps the maximum speedup that could be achieved.

 \textbf{Challenge 2:} It is hard to decide when to stop the generation of draft tokens.
-In speculative decoding, if a draft token is rejected, all subsequent draft tokens are discarded.
-Therefore, generating an excessive number of draft tokens could lead to unnecessary computational effort, thereby increasing the end-to-end inference time.
+As shown in \Cref{fig:analyse}, the choice of the number of draft tokens to generate significantly influences the end-to-end speedup.
+In speculative decoding, if a draft token is rejected, all subsequent draft tokens will be discarded.
+Therefore, generating an excessive number of draft tokens could lead to unnecessary computation, thereby increasing the inference time.

-In \cref{sec:selection,sec:exit}, we will detail our approach to address these two challenges respectively.
+In \Cref{sec:selection,sec:exit}, we will detail our approach to address these two challenges respectively.